auth0/docs/articles/api-auth/tutorials/use-one-rs-for-apis.md

 * `read:samples`
 * `delete:samples`

-As an example, we'll add two scopes: `read:calendar` and `read:contacts`.
+For our sample application, we'll add two scopes:

+* `read:calendar`;
+* `read:contacts`.

 You can think of each one as a microservice.

 ![](/media/articles/api-auth/tutorials/multiple-apis-one-resource-server/new-scopes.png)